WoelkeK/cmmsAPI/README.md

 # CmmsAPI
-## Web application powered by java SpringBoot 3.1.2 , frontend thymeleaf engine , javascript and Mysql database.
+## Web application powered by java SpringBoot 3.1.2
 ### This is a POC project.
+### Stack used: Spring,JPA Hibernate, MySQL, Thymeleaf, JavaScript, HTML, CSS Tailwind, JasperReports, Apache POI
 ### to build appliaction use maven and Java 17+

 ### Access to app is determined by IP address instead of login/user with spring security.